ConnorBoulais/OpenGL-Dependecy/README.md

 # OpenGL-Dependecy
-Download this one directory and put on your C: drive to run my OpenGL projects.
+Download this one directory and put on your C: drive to run OpenGL projects.
 Includes GLM and GLFW dependencies